mongodb/specifications/source/auth/tests/mongodb-oidc.md

 **3.2 Authentication failures without cached tokens return an error**

-- Create a `MongoClient` configured with an OIDC callback that always returns invalid access tokens.
+- Create an OIDC configured client with an OIDC callback that always returns invalid access tokens.
 - Perform a `find` operation that fails.
 - Assert that the callback was called 1 time.
 - Close the client.

 ### (4) Reauthentication

-- Create a `MongoClient` configured with an OIDC callback that implements the `ENVIRONMENT:test` logic.
+- Create an OIDC configured client.
 - Set a fail point for `find` commands of the form:

 ```javascript